IgorKazantsev/IgorKazantsev/README.md

 <p align="justify">
   I am a student at Tallinn University of Technology (TalTech, Estonia), studying Smart Systems and Digital Solutions.
 My primary focus is Data Engineering and Data Science, and I am continuously developing my expertise in Python, SQL, and Data Analysis.</p>

- <p align="justify"> My passion lies in data-driven technologies—I enjoy extracting, processing, and analyzing data to uncover valuable insights.
+ <p align="justify"> My passion lies in data-driven technologies — I enjoy extracting, processing, and analyzing data to uncover valuable insights.
 I have hands-on experience in data parsing, automation, and analytics, utilizing tools such as Pandas, BeautifulSoup, Selenium, and Power BI.
 </p>

 ## 📫 Contact Me